 Recycling 500-year-old salvaged timbers from the fire at Britain's oldest hotel.
 Installations at Exeter Cathedral, Powderham Castle, Teignmouth Lighthouse.
 Linked to Creative Wellbeing Workshops.
 Photo: CC Aerial Solutions

 “E cineribus resurgo” (out of the ashes, I rise again) re-re-uses burnt timbers from Hope & Renewal to dramatise the movement from the horizontal to the vertical, as if rising again and heralding a new future.
 Linked to Creative Wellbeing Workshops.

 Ambiguity is part of the natural order.
 An ending can be a beginning.
 When something dies, it creates space for others to grow.
 When the great oak tree falls, it spawns space and light for a thousand seedlings.
 Ascension.
 Descension.
 Scension.
 Linked to dance workshops.

-FallingCounterbalancing the obsession with growth, progression, success we have fall, decline, returning to earth.
+Counterbalancing obsessions with 'growth', 'progress' and 'success' we have the realities of 'fall', 'decline' and returning to earth.
 Asteria, goddess of falling stars knew all about this.

 Sculpture exploring how wizened, desiccated, seemingly dead old plants can give birth to the most delicate shoots.
 It's new life from old, right in front of our eyes.